Man appears in court after allegedly throwing brick at police cruiser

-BOSTON (WHDH) - A suspect accused of throwing a brick at a cruiser and injuring a police officer was called to court on Thursday.
+BOSTON (WHDH) - A man appeared in court after he was accused of throwing a brick at a Boston Police cruiser.

-The suspect, Jonathan Andujar, 24, was taken into custody after police say he allegedly threw a brick at a cruiser.
+The officers inside the car was not hurt, but another officer was injured while trying to get cuffs on the suspect.

+The incident happened on Thursday morning near Harrison Avenue and Reynolds Way in the South End.
-The officer in the car heard a loud bang on the back window of her cruiser and made a U-turn to investigate.

-Police say that’s when she spotted Andujar with a brick in his hand, which he then threw at the windshield of her cruiser.
+The officer said she heard a loud bang on her back window and saw the suspect crouching behind her cruiser.
+Police say she then made a U-turn to investigate and spotted Andujar with a brick in his hands, which he then allegedly threw at her windshield.

-Another officer who saw the situation unfold, jumped in and arrested Andujar.
-The officer fell and injured his wrist in two places during the take down.
+A second officer was in the area and stepped in to take Andujar down.
+The officer fell and injured his wrist in two places during that incident.

-The incident happened while the first officer was responding to a call of a suspicious package on Dalton Street.
-She was on her way to that scene when the incident happened in the South End.

-The bomb squad cleared the suspicious package near the intersection of Boylston Street and Dalton Streets after it was found to be harmless.

 The suspect is being sent to Bridgewater State Hospital for a mental evaluation.